- 01The billboard industry generates $9.7 billion annually — and most investors have never considered it

 Show Notes

 You drove past one on your way to work this morning.
-Probably three or four, actually.
+Probably three or four.
 Didn't think twice about it.
-Nobody does.
 But somebody owns that billboard.
 And that somebody is collecting $750 to $3,000 a month — per face — with no tenants calling about a broken dishwasher at 11 PM.

-I'm Martin Maxwell, and this is 5-Minute PRIME.
 Today we're talking about the most overlooked asset class in real estate investing: billboards.
 No tenants.
 No toilets.
-Nobody calling you at midnight about anything.
-Just steel, a permit, and a check that shows up every month whether you're awake or not.
+Nobody calling you at midnight.
+Just steel, a permit, and a check that shows up every month.

 Two Business Models: Pick Your Lane

 Billboard investing splits into two models.
-Which one you pick changes everything about what your returns look like.
+Which one you pick changes everything about your returns.

-Model one: the landowner.
-You own — or lease — a piece of land along a high-traffic road.
-You lease the right to place a billboard on that land to an operator like Lamar, Clear Channel, or a regional company.
+The landowner.
+You own — or lease — land along a high-traffic road.
+You lease the right to place a billboard to an operator like Lamar, Clear Channel, or a regional company.
 They build the sign.
 They sell the ad space.
 They maintain the structure.
-You collect a ground lease payment of $150 to $500 a month per billboard face.
+You collect a ground lease payment of $150 to $500/month per face.
 That's it.
 Truly passive.

 A single billboard has two faces — one for each direction of traffic.
-So even the landowner model can generate $300 to $1,000 a month from one structure on a parcel you might've bought for $15,000 in rural Texas.
+Even the landowner model can generate $300 to $1,000/month from one structure on a parcel you might've bought for $15,000 in rural Texas.

-Model two: the operator.
+The operator.
 You build the sign yourself — or buy an existing one.
-Then you're the one selling ad space to local businesses, swapping out the vinyl, managing the content if it's digital.
+You sell ad space to local businesses, swap out the vinyl, manage the content if it's digital.
 More work.
-But the revenue is $750 to $3,000 per face per month depending on traffic count and market.
-On a two-face static billboard that cost you $25,000 to build, you could be looking at $1,500 to $4,000 a month in gross revenue.
+But revenue runs $750 to $3,000 per face per month depending on traffic count and market.
+A two-face static billboard that cost $25,000 to build could throw off $1,500 to $4,000/month in gross revenue.

 The operator model is where the real money lives.
 But you need permits.
 You need advertisers willing to write checks.
-And you need hustle.
-That permit, though — that's the most valuable piece of the entire equation.
+That permit — that's the most valuable piece of the entire equation.

 Permits: The Real Moat

-The Highway Beautification Act of 1965 — plus decades of local zoning layered on top — made getting a new billboard permit ridiculously hard.
-Most cities?
-They've stopped issuing them entirely.
+Billboards are wildly different.
+The Highway Beautification Act of 1965 — plus decades of local zoning layered on top — made getting a new billboard permit extremely hard.
+Most cities have stopped issuing them entirely.
 Houston is one of the few major metros still relatively friendly to new signs.
 Chicago, LA, most of Florida?
-Good luck.
 The permit window closed years ago.

 Scarcity plus demand equals pricing power.
 That's why billboard cap rates blow residential out of the water.